fabiandev/css-animator/README.md

 # css-animator

-The documentation is work in progress.
+The documentation is work in progress and shows just the most important usages and options.

 Explanations and more examples will be added very soon!

 # Installation